Elastic anisotropy in heterogeneous materials: Anisotropy quantification in heterogeneous materials

-A more rigorous approach for anisotropy quantification in a heterogeneous material involves the evaluation of its effective elastic properties.
-The effective elastic stiffness of a heterogeneous material can be obtained by homogenization which is the representation of a heterogeneous material by a equivalently homogeneous material considering individual phase elastic properties and microstructural descriptors (See Fig. \ref{fig:homogenization}).
-The effective elastic stiffness tensor $C^*$ of a heterogeneous material can be expressed in terms of volume averaged stress ($\bar{\sigma}$) and strain ($\bar{\epsilon}$) in the constituent phases of a heterogeneous material in the following form.
+The effective elastic stiffness of a heterogeneous material can be obtained by homogenization which is the representation of a heterogeneous material by an equivalent homogeneous material considering individual phase elastic properties and microstructural descriptors (See Fig. \ref{fig:homogenization}).
+The effective elastic stiffness tensor $C^*_{ijkl}$ of a heterogeneous material can be expressed in terms of volume averaged stress ($\bar{\sigma}_{ij}$) and strain ($\bar{\epsilon}_{kl}$) in the constituent phases of a heterogeneous material in the following form.

+The effective elastic stiffness $C^*_{ijkl}$ of a heterogeneous material can be obtained from a diverse range of analytical and numerical homogenization approaches \cite{nemat2013micromechanics}.
+While analytical approaches such as Mori-Tanaka model, composite cylinder assembly, self consistant/generalized self consistant scheme yield closed form solutions for idealized phase geometries, numerical approaches such as method of cells/generalized method of cells, representative volume element/repeating unit cell based numerical homogenization are more versatile in handling complex microstructures.

-The effective elastic stiffness $C^*$ of a heterogeneous material can be obtained from a diverse range of analytical and numerical homogenization approaches \cite{nemat1993micromechanics}.
-With the determination of $C^*$, the extent of anisotropy can be quantified by distance based as well as strain energy based anisotropy criteria considering $C^*$ instead of the individual phase properties.
-Anisotropy quantification in polycrystals \cite{kube2016b} and architectured materials \cite{Wei2021} following a similar approach has been demonstrated previously and the present approach is a generalization that is microstructure and homogenization method agnostic thereby being applicable for any class of heterogeneous material.
+The determination of effective elastic stiffness $C^*_{ijkl}$ enables subsequent anisotropy quantification by distance based and strain energy based measures considering $C^*_{ijkl}$ instead of the individual phase properties.
+Anisotropy quantification in polycrystals \cite{kube2016b} and architectured materials \cite{Wei2021} following a similar approach has been demonstrated previously with the present approach being a generalization that is independent of microstructural configuration and homogenization method and therefore applicable for any class of heterogeneous material.